 The aim of this third project with GBA is to support two critical areas necessary to grow the Alliance and integrate more women into the economy.
 Firstly, peer learning activities and secondly, building gender data capacity for GBA and its members and select stakeholders.

-The Global Banking Alliance for Women (GBA) is a global consortium of financial institutions dedicated to supporting banks as they capture the opportunity of the Women’s Market.
+The Global Banking Alliance for Women (GBA) is a global consortium of financial institutions dedicated to supporting banks by capturing the opportunity of the Women’s Market.
 GBA members work in more than 135 countries to build innovative, comprehensive programs that deliver women the tools that they need to succeed, including access to capital, information, education and markets.
-Indirectly, this project will benefit FMO’s client banks, primarily in Africa and Asia.
+Indirectly, this project will benefit FMO’s client banks, primarily in Africa and Asia, but also other regions.